openrails/openrails/Source/Documentation/Manual/driving.rst

 .. image:: images/driving-train-list-3.png
     :align: right

-If this second left-click is performed with the Shift key down, the former player train still becomes an AI train, but it is put in a suspended mode (only if its speed is 0).
+If the second left-click was performed with the Shift key down, the former player train still becomes an AI train, but it is put in a suspended mode (only if its speed is 0).
 It won't move until it becomes a player train again.
 A suspended train is shown in orange color on the Train List window.

 Here is the final situation:

+The new player train can can be switched to manual mode, can also request to pass signals at danger with the ``<Tab>`` command, and can be moved outside of its original path.
+However before switching control to still another train, the new player train must be returned to the original path or put in suspend mode; or else it will disappear, as occurs for AI trains running outside their path.

 The sequence may be restarted to switch to a new train or to switch back to the initial player train.